ToMMeR -- Efficient Entity Mention Detection from Large Language Models: Full NER via Span Classification

 \section{Full NER via Span Classification}

 To further assess the utility of ToMMeR as a generalist mention detection framework, we conduct an extrinsic evaluation by applying it within a complete NER pipeline that includes entity typing.
-Specifically, we extend ToMMeR with a span representation and classification head.
-For each predicted mention, we compute a span embedding using the concatenation of representations from the first and last tokens of the span, following the literature \cite{zaratianaGLiNERGeneralistModel2023}.
-This embedding is then passed through a two-layer perceptron (MLP) of hidden dimension 1024, trained to assign entity types.
-This lightweight architecture (7.4M params) enables us to adapt our ToMMeR model (using \textsc{Llama-3.2-1B} representations) to CoNLL2003 in less than 20 minutes on a V100-32Gb GPU.

-We benchmark ToMMeR using a range of backbone LLMs, and report the results in \Cref{tab:ft_classification}.
-Despite being attached to autoregressive models that cannot exploit right-side context, ToMMeR achieves near SOTA performance on multiple datasets.
-On OntoNotes, for instance, the \textsc{LLaMA-3.2-1B}–based ToMMeR reaches an F1 score of 80.4\%, even though its initial zero-shot mention detection recall was only 73\% (\Cref{tab:ZeroShotResults}).
-This shows ToMMeR can effectively adapt to a dataset-specific notion of entity mention during fine-tuning.
+\paragraph{Approach.} For each NER benchmark, we first finetune ToMMeR to align with its notion of entity mention, ensuring high recall on the benchmark.
+Then, for each predicted mention, we compute a $d$-dimensional span embedding used for classification: Following \citet{zaratianaGLiNERGeneralistModel2023}, we compute this embedding by passing the concatenation of the spans first and last tokens representations through a two-layer perceptron (MLP) of hidden dimension 1024.
+We train this representation layer on the benchmark schema using standard Cross-Entropy loss, an additional \texttt{0} (not-entity) label is added to filter mentions detected by ToMMeR but not in the benchmarks schema.
+This lightweight architecture (7.4M params) enables us to adapt our ToMMeR model (using \textsc{Llama-3.2-1B} representations) to CoNLL in less than 20 minutes on a V100-32Gb.